UnboundVR/voxel-metavrse-server/README.md

 GITHUB_SECRET = <the client_secret of your Github OAuth app>
 ```

+*Note*: If you're an Unbound VR member, you can use our Github App.

 Then run the gulp command to start watchify:
 ```
 gulp